Yarnton: Yarnton Manor

 Yarnton Manor is a Grade II* listed Jacobean manor house with Grade II listed gardens.
 The foundation of the Manor dates from the Norman Conquest and was held by the Spencer family from 1580 to 1712.

 Sir Thomas Spencer had the present manor house, a large Jacobean country mansion, built in 1611.
-During the English Civil War the house seems to have served as a Royalist military hospital: in 1643–45 about 40 Royalist soldiers were buried in St Bartholomew's churchyard.
+During the English Civil War the house seems to have served as a Royalist military hospital: in 1643–1645 about 40 Royalist soldiers were buried in St Bartholomew's churchyard.

 In about 1670 Sir Thomas Spencer, 3rd Baronet had the interior of the house remodelled.
 In 1695, a decade after his death, most of the manor's land was sold to Sir Robert Dashwood, who removed most of the stone of the house to build his own home at Kirtlington Park.
 In 1718 Yarnton manor house was reported to be in a "ruinated condition".
 The north and south wings were demolished, possibly in about 1756 by Sir Robert's successor Sir James Dashwood.

-In 1897 the new owner, HR Franklin, engaged the Gothic revival architect Thomas Garner who restored the remaining part of the house.
+In 1897 the new owner, HR Franklin, engaged the Gothic Revival architect Thomas Garner who restored the remaining part of the house.
 In the 1930s the property belonged to George Alfred Kolkhorst, Reader in Spanish at Oxford University.
 More recently the house has been in institutional use.
 In about 1960 Cokethorpe School used it as a dormitory.
 Between 1975 and 2014 it was the headquarters of the Oxford Centre for Hebrew and Jewish Studies as well as the JDC International Centre for Community Development.
 In 2014 OCHJS decided to move closer to Oxford city centre.
-The house is now the international study centre of the Oxford Royale Academy.
-As of 2021, the Manor is listed for sale with an asking price of £9 million.
-The Manor was sold in October 2021 to The Lanier Foundation.
+The house spent a number of years as the international study centre of the Oxford Royale Academy, but in the summer of 2021, the Manor sold at a price of £9 million to The Lanier Theological Education Foundation.